mp-se/gravitymon/src_docs/source/backlog.rst

 - Support for plato
 - Use pre-commit for validating check-in
 - Show indicated battery life based on interval (check if its feasable)
-- Use brewflasher for flashing
+- Add possibility to add one certificate for proper SSL authentication.